 Over the four-plus years I lived in Laos, we lived in four different houses.
 Each move was followed in fairly short order by a visit from two Buddhist monks (they always seemed to travel in pairs).
 They would solemnly check out the most appropriate placement for our phi house, and bless the main house during the same visit.
 I don’t remember the details, but I do recall an overwhelming smell of incense.

 One of my weekly chores was to ensure that the phi always had something to eat; an orange or mango, some cooked rice, maybe sweet sticky rice if I needed something.
-And if I really needed help, I’d add a shot of whiskey.
-Sort of like that kid in Kansas might pray to not get caught for breaking the neighbour’s back window.
+And if I really needed help, I’d add a shot of my dad’s whiskey.

 As I wrote this blog, I posted a plea for photos of phi houses in Laos.
 (In spite of my mom being a world-class photographer, few of our photos from Laos survived the evacuation from Saigon in 1975.)
 Sure enough, Daovieng Norath and Grace Hart Clark, two schoolmates from ASV, came straight through.
 In fact, Dao was waiting for a friend in downtown Vientiane, Laos when he saw my post.
 He took a stroll around a one-block area and shot these fabulous photos!

 Our phi houses weren’t quite so elaborate or large as some of those that my schoolmates provided, but they were a constant presence in my life, exactly in step with the saffron-robed monks who were also.